lmns-solutions/arduino-interactive-lessons/arduino/potentiometers.md

 {:toc}
 ---

 In this lesson, we'll refresh our memories about potentiometers, learn a bit about multimeters, and then introduce the concept of **analog input** and hook-up potentiometers as voltage dividers to Arduino!
-Similar to the [buttons lesson](buttons.md), we are going to use potentiometers on their own before learning how to use them with microcontrollers.
+Similar to the {% include tlink.html id='arduino-buttons' text='buttons lesson' %}, we are going to use potentiometers on their own before learning how to use them with microcontrollers.

 <iframe width="736" height="414" src="https://www.youtube.com/embed/MJt9kSNlsU4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>